-Restarts a kernel session.
-The idle time of the kernel will be reset, but other properties such as the age and CPU credit will continue to accumulate.
+Restarts a session.
+The idle time of the session will be reset, but other properties such as the age and CPU credit will continue to accumulate.
 All global states such as global variables and modules imports are also reset.

 HTTP Status Code Description

-204 No Content The kernel is successfully restarted.
+204 No Content The session is successfully restarted.

-404 Not Found There is no such kernel.
+404 Not Found There is no such session.

-1.13 Service Ports (aka Service Proxies)
+1.15 Service Ports (aka Service Proxies)